The European Union

-Sweden joined the European Union in 1995 and has a zero-tolerance policy on the use and possession of illicit drugs.
+Sweden joined the EU in 1995 and has a zero-tolerance policy on the use and possession of illicit drugs.
 Using or possessing drugs is considered a criminal offense and can be classified as minor, ordinary, serious, or particularly serious.
-Depending on the amount and substance, a minor offense can result in up to 6 months imprisonment, an ordinary offense up to 3 years imprisonment, a serious offense ranges from 2 to 7 years imprisonment, and a particularly serious offense is anywhere from 6 to 10 years imprisonment.
-Cannabis is the most commonly used substance, but a number of high-risk drug users in Sweden inject opioids and amphetamines.
+A minor offense can result in up to 6 months of imprisonment, while an ordinary offense can result in 3 years of imprisonment; a serious offense ranges from 2 to 7 years of imprisonment, and a particularly serious offense is anywhere from 6 to 10 years of imprisonment.
+Cannabis is the most commonly used substance, but a number of high-risk drug users in Sweden inject Opioids and Amphetamines.

 Getting Treatment For Addiction In The EU

-Wherever someone may live, there are options for treatment for a person struggling with addiction in the EU.
-Citizens also may have the option to travel to countries outside the EU to seek treatment but should take cost into consideration as some countries may cover all of the costs for their citizens to get help.
-To talk to someone about treatment options for a drug or alcohol addiction, call a treatment provider, available 24/7.
+There are myriad options for treatment for a person struggling with addiction in the EU.
+Residents also may have the option to travel to countries outside of the EU to seek treatment but should take cost into consideration, as some countries may cover all of the costs for their citizens to get help.
+To talk to someone about treatment options for a drug or alcohol addiction, call a treatment provider.

 Ashish Bhatt, MD, MRO